 Solving daily problems is not only about performing complicated functions.
 It’s also about entertaining your users and performing tasks related to their hobbies.

 L’Oreal offers an augmented reality app that helps users test products before purchasing.
 The app uses facial mapping technology to scan a user’s face and virtually apply makeup.
 It registers 64 facial data points and 100 facial expressions.
 This allows it to identify different parts of a face and move makeup along with a user’s facial movements.
-L’Oreal encourages users to share their results on social media.
+As a part of its mobile social marketing plan, L’Oreal encourages users to share their results on social media.

 [Image source: South China Morning Post]